DAILY DISCIPLINE #191

 34. Of course this is an impossible, high standard.
 So what is the answer to meeting God's exacting demands?
 First, we'll find that God puts in us the desire to do his will.

-35. And then the secret to the power we need to walk it out is found in:
+35. And then the secret to having the power and the ability to do God's will found in:

 Ephesians 3:20 & Colossians 1:29